Curaçao: Literature

 Despite the island's relatively small population, the diversity of languages and cultural influences on Curaçao have generated a remarkable literary tradition, primarily in Dutch and Papiamentu.
 The oral traditions of the Arawak indigenous peoples are lost.
-West African slaves brought the tales of Anansi, thus forming the basis of Papiamentu literature.
+Enslaved West Africans carried the tales of Anansi, thus forming the basis of Papiamentu literature.
 The first published work in Papiamentu was a poem by Joseph Sickman Corsen entitled Atardi, published in the La Cruz newspaper in 1905.
 Throughout Curaçaoan literature, narrative techniques and metaphors best characterized as magic realism tend to predominate.
 Novelists and poets from Curaçao have contributed to Caribbean and Dutch literature.
-Best known are Cola Debrot, Frank Martinus Arion, Pierre Lauffer, Elis Juliana, Guillermo Rosario, Boeli van Leeuwen and Tip Marugg.

 Cuisine

-Local food is called Krioyo (pronounced the same as criollo, the Spanish word for "Creole") and boasts a blend of flavours and techniques best compared to Caribbean cuisine and Latin American cuisine.
+Local food is called Krioyo (pronounced the same as criollo, the Spanish word for "Creole") and is similar in flavours and techniques to Caribbean cuisine and Latin American cuisine.
 Dishes common in Curaçao are found in Aruba and Bonaire as well.
-Popular dishes include stobá (a stew made with various ingredients such as papaya, beef or goat), guiambo (soup made from okra and seafood), kadushi (cactus soup), sopi mondongo (intestine soup), funchi (cornmeal paste similar to fufu, ugali and polenta) and fish and other seafood.
-The ubiquitous side dish is fried plantain.
-Local bread rolls are made according to a Portuguese recipe.
-All around the island, there are snèks which serve local dishes as well as alcoholic drinks in a manner akin to the English pub.
+Popular dishes include stobá (a stew made with various ingredients, such as papaya, beef or goat), guiambo (soup made from okra and seafood), kadushi (cactus soup), sopi mondongo (intestine soup), funchi (cornmeal paste similar to fufu, ugali and polenta), fish and other seafood.

 The ubiquitous breakfast dish is pastechi: fried pastry with fillings of cheese, tuna, chicken, or ground meat.
 Around the holiday season special dishes are consumed, such as the hallaca and pekelé, made out of salt cod.
 At weddings and other special occasions a variety of kos dushi are served: kokada (coconut sweets), ko'i lechi (condensed milk and sugar sweet) and tentalaria (peanut sweets).
-The Curaçao liqueur was developed here, when a local experimented with the rinds of the local citrus fruit known as laraha.
+The Curaçao liqueur was developed in Curaçao, when a local experimented with the rinds of the local citrus fruit known as laraha.
 Surinamese, Chinese, Indonesian, Indian and Dutch culinary influences also abound.

-The island also has a number of Chinese restaurants that serve mainly Indonesian dishes such as satay, nasi goreng and lumpia (which are all Indonesian names for the dishes).
-Dutch specialties such as croquettes and oliebollen are widely served in homes and restaurants.
+Sports

+Association football and baseball are the island's most popular sports.